MAHcodes/xerolinux.xyz/src/content/AnnouncementsContent.md

 We aim towards **Stability** & **Consistency** over features.
 So new features will be few and far between, while we concentrate on making your experience with **XeroLinux** a pleasant one.

-#### - "Monthly" ISOs will be back !
+#### - "Monthly" ISOs Might Return !
 <br />

-As of January 2023 we will be going back to Monthly ISOs.
-You have requested, we shall deliver..
+If all goes well, monthly ISOs "*might*" be making a come back.
+That will be decided in due time..
 I think **XeroLinux** has reached its ultimate potential.
 Now it's all about tweaking, and maintaining it.

 Thank you all for your continued support ;)